Mythology: Major Assignments

-creative_writing_task.docx |
+greek_myths_writing_task__update_may_2020_.docx |

-In Class Learning: Defining Mythology
+Defining Mythology Note

 2. Even if we do not believe the myth's narratives to be strictly true, they are meaningful because they show the reader what others believed.
 They inform the reader about the practices, values, and religious beliefs of that time and place.
 For example, what to sacrifice to gods, or an image of the afterlife.

-For Greek myth, Homer's Iliad and Homer's The Odyssey and Hesiod's Works and Days were the first written records.
+-For Greek myth, Homer's Iliad and Homer's The Odyssey and Hesiod's Works and Days were the first written records.
 These works took on religious- like reverence, study, and appreciation by scholars to this day.

 4. Often myths contain explanations for natural phenomena (ex. rise and set of sun, origin of people or world).